-a) Would the project: Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, from the 2018 Final SEIS/EIR NI in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in b) to non-agricultural use?
-Conflict with existing zoning for agricultural use, or a Williamson Act contract?
-NI NI No No No c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220[g]), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104[g])?
-NI NI No No No d) Result in the loss of forest land or conversion of forest land to non-forest use?
-NI NI No No No e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
-NI NI No No No
+Do

+changes Do changes in

+in the the project Has new

+project require major information

+require revisions to the become

+major 2018 Final available,

+revisions SEIS/EIR resulting in

+to the because of previously

+2018 Final new or undisclosed

+SEIS/EIR changed significant

+because circumstances impacts, a

+ofnew involving new change in

+significant significant the severity

+impacts or impacts or of

+changes substantially significant

+a in the more severe impacts, or

+Significance Significance severity of impacts than a change in

+Determination Determination previously those analyzed the

+Trom the forthe Identified In the 2018 reasibility of

+Mould the project: Revised significant miligation

+Convert Drime Formland SEIS/EIR Project impacts ?
+SEIS/EIR (measures?

+a) Unique Fermland, ar Fermland, NI NI NO NO NO

+of Statewide Importance

+(Farmiand), as snown on the

+maps prepared pursuant to the

+Farmland Mapping and

+Monitoring Program of the

+California Resources Agency,

+to non-agricultural use?

+b) Conflict with existing zoning for NI NI No No No

+Ĺ agricultural use, or a

+Williamson Act contract?

+Conflict with aviating zoning NII NII No No No

+C) INI INI INO INO INO

+for, or cause rezoning of,

+Iorestiand (as delined in

+Public Resources Code

+section 12220[g]), timberland

+(as defined by Public

+Resources Code section

+4526), or timberland zoned

+Imperiand Production (as

+defined by Government Code

+section 51104[g])?

+d) Result in the loss of forest land NI NI No No No

+Ĺ or conversion of forest land to

+non-forestuse?

+\sim Involve other aban app in the NI NU No Na No

+e) involve other changes in the INI INI INO INO INO

+existing environment which,

+que to their location or nature,

+could result in conversion of

+Farmland, to non-agricultural

+use or conversion of forest

+land to non-forest use?